PragmaTwice/ChthollyLang/README.md

 * Compiler with C++17 support (necessary)
 * Microsoft Visual Studio 2017 15.5 (optional)

-*You can use MSVC 2017 15.5 compile it without modification*
+*You can use MSVC 2017 15.5 to compile it without any modification*

 *Because of terrible support for C++17 in MSVC 15.5, I did some ill-looking work to make it compile successfully*